 Little children, let us love, not in word or speech, but in truth and action.
 And by this we will know that we are from the truth and will reassure our hearts before him whenever our hearts condemn us; for God is greater than our hearts, and he knows everything.
 Beloved, if our hearts do not condemn us, we have boldness before God. — 1 John 3:18-21

 In fact, as a Southern Baptist child, this is the kind of relationship I was taught to have with God.
 I was a worthless sinner who deserved nothing but God’s scorn and condemnation (not because I’m a lesbian – but just because I was born!) – but God loved me anyway – even though I was this horrible, ugly, slug.
 No wonder so many people run screaming from religion when we’re taught that from the cradle.
 Anyone who believes our relationship with God (whether LGBT or not) is one of God lording Her power over us as we cower like ugly, beaten children who must beg for mercy, really needs to take the time to read this passage from 1 John.

 Instead of painting followers of Christ as lowly worms in need of God’s mercy – the author of 1 John encourages us to see ourselves as embodying love in this world.
 “Let us love,” he writes, “not in word or speech, but truth and action.”
 Let us not say we love someone, while at the same time condemning something innate about them, the author writes.
 We cannot say we love someone unless we embody that love for them in truth and action.

 Whosoever founder and Editor Emeritus Rev. Candace Chellew is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians.
-She earned her masters of theological studies at Emory University’s Candler School of Theology, was ordained in December 2003 and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
-She serves as the Spiritual Director of Jubilee!
+She earned her masters of theological studies at Emory University’s Candler School of Theology, was ordained in December 2003, and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
+She serves as the spiritual director of Jubilee!
 Circle in Columbia, S.C., and blogs at Motley Mystic.